Double Wall vs Single Wall Tents: Benefits and Drawbacks

-Single wall tents excel in cold and dry areas, while double-wall tents perform better in rainy and humid areas.
-For storage, double-wall tents have larger vestibules typically than a single wall providing more dry space.
+Single-wall tents excel in cold and dry areas, while double-wall tents perform better in rainy and humid areas.
+For storage, double-wall tents have larger vestibules typically than a single wall, providing more dry space.

 Weight

-One huge reason for a hiker to choose a single-wall tent is that they are frequently lighter in terms of weight by a large margin over nearly any similar double-wall tent due to fewer overall materials used to create the single-piece inner, outer, and bathtub floor.
+One huge reason for a hiker to choose a single-wall tent is that they are frequently lighter in weight by a large margin over nearly any similar double-wall tent due to fewer overall materials used to create the single-piece inner, outer, and bathtub floor.

 Packed Size